Inburgering A2 Writing Exam Examples and Guide

 Scoring and result

 DUO sends the official result after the exam.
-In practice, focus on task completion, clarity, readable writing, and simple correct sentences.
+In practice, focus on task completion, clarity, readable handwriting, simple correct sentences, and including every requested detail.

 Practice under paper conditions